Ayehu/custom-activities/File Management/FileCopy Remote/README.md

-## FileCopy Remote - Copied files to remote location supporting impersonation with credentials provided in the the activity
+## FileCopy Remote - Moves a file from a source location to a destination location supporting impersonation with credentials provided in the the activity

 ## DLL's to reference